harding/old-docs-history-bitcoin.org/_includes/ref_block_chain.md

 3. The *Merkle root* is a hash derived from hashes of all the transactions included in this block.
-It ensures no transactions can be modified in this block without changing the block header.
+It ensures no transactions can be modified in this block without changing the block header hash.

 4. The *[block time][]{:#term-block-time}{:.term}* is the approximate time when this block was created in Unix Epoch time format (number of seconds elapsed since 1970-01-01T00:00 UTC).
-The time value must be greater than the time of the previous block.
+The time value must be greater than the median time of the previous 11 blocks.
 No peer will accept a block with a time currently more than two hours in the future according to the peer's clock.

-5. *Bits* translates into the target threshold value -- the maximum allowed value for this block's hash.
+5. *Bits* translates into the target threshold value---the maximum allowed value for this block's hash.
 The bits value must match the network difficulty at the time the block was mined.